 Exact and approximated solution for shielding in case of far field sources

 Approximated solution for shielding in case of near field sources

 Shielding of low-frequency magnetic fields

-The course consists of 48h: 34h of traditional lectures and 14h of practice.
-The latter include numerical simulations, analysis and discussion of experimental data and case studies, technical seminars.
+The course consists of 48h: 32h of traditional lectures and 16h of practice.
+The latter include laboratory experiments, undertaken using the anechoic and reverberating chambers, analysis of experimental data and numerical simulations, and technical seminars.

 1. Introduction and course presentation (~2h traditional lesson)